catalyst-fp7/documents/interoperability/interoperability.md

 # Context

-Online community managers are natural users of specialized CI tools (when they know about them).
+Online community managers are natural users of specialised CI tools (when they know about them).
 However, we do not expect most participants to adopt such tools at the outset.
 Their first contact with CI tools will be when they see the tools' outputs, or subsets of their functionality, made directly available on popular Internet social networks and communication platforms.
 Interested participants can progressively move to the richer CI tools, and hopefully in time assume leadership roles themselves.

 In this model, moderators or participants can directly create structured representations of conversation in integrated CI platforms, or use a CI platform to distil structured representations from contributions made on more general purpose online conversation platforms and social networks (a practice we call harvesting).